Celebrating communities helping their kea

 Arthur's Pass - Canterbury

-- Arthur’s Pass Kea Conservation Project – developed by two volunteer kea enthusiasts, Dr Laura Young and Mark Brabyn, this project provides opportunities for everyone to get involved in saving Arthurs Pass kea!
-Visit their Give a Little page and help make this project a success!
-Over $40,000 has been raised to date to support this fantastic intiative!
+- Arthur's Pass Kea Conservation Project - developed by three volunteer kea enthusiasts, Dr Laura Young, George Moon and Mark Brabyn, this project provides opportunities for everyone to get involved in saving Arthur's Pass kea!
+Over $50,000 has been raised for this project!!

 - 2017 Kea Konvention - Arthur's Pass hosted the first Kea Konvention in the village on the weekend of the 29-30 April.
 This exciting event brought together kea enthusiasts from around the country and was sponsored by FMC and supported by DOC Arthur's Pass and the Arthur's Pass Wildlife Trust.